orgua/throwing_board/readme.md

 ## My Build-log

-- i chose birch multiplex with an area of 1 qm, 15 mm thickness and about 9 equal layers, the glue is water resistant and the board is stiff but able to flex very much before it breaks (i was able to test this with a long piece of trim at the home improvement store)
+- i chose birch multiplex with an area of 1 m², 15 mm thickness and 9 equal layers (costs about 30 € in germany)
+   - the glue is water resistant and the board is stiff but able to flex very much before it breaks (i was able to test this with a long piece of trim at the home improvement store)
+   - be sure to get multiplex wood (even layers, as many as possible) instead of cheap plywood (sometimes only 3 layers with thick wood-core)
-   - beech would be heavier but not significantly more stable
+   - beech would be heavier but not significantly more stable (but there is some expensive high quality multiplex available with 5 layers over 3 mm)
    - poplar would have the same weight but less stability
 - the rectangular piece weights about 9.5 kg
    - I calculated that the round board weights 7.46 kg, with holes cut it goes down to 6.74 kg
-   - the real weight (after rounding the edges) came down to 6.7 kg
+   - the real weight (after rounding the edges) came down to 6.7 kg, this is about 10% of the flyers weight
 - i put a small screw in the middle of the board and attached a string to it to draw a circle at 865 mm and also 1000 mm diameter
 - i made markings 30 degree apart (on the inner circle) and made a second marking 100 mm to the right of the first markings (also on the inner circle) to guide the hole-saw
 - i used the power-drill / hole-saw to get started with the round edge-holes for the handles
 - after that i could use a ruler to connect the holes and then use the jigsaw to follow the line
-- the jigsaw is also used for cutting the outer circle
+- the jigsaw is also used for cutting the outer circle (it won't be perfectly round, but who cares)
-- a router bit should be used to round the edges
+- a router bit should be used to round the edges (it is a million times faster then using sand paper, knife or carpenter's plane)
-- sand paper can be used to smooth the handles, but the main surface should stay rough (!!!)
+- sand paper (60, 400, 1000) can be used to smooth the handles, but the main surface should stay rough (!!!) for better grip
+   - smooth handles allow a better hand-transition between low and high position
 - i marked the middle of the board on both sides with a permanent marker
-- i wanted to seal the surface but did not want to use any paint or varnish so i used olive oil
+- i wanted to seal the surface but did not want to use any paint or varnish so i used olive oil (had no linseed oil or special oil for kitchen tops from the home improvement store)
-   - at first there was an instant regret because it was slippery as frick (who would have thought), but after two days (and one more coating) it was perfect
+   - at first there was an instant regret because it was slippery (who would have thought), but after two days (and one more coating) it was perfect
-   - the surface is now a bit like rubber, good for standing bare foot on it
+   - the surface is now a bit like rubber, good for standing barefoot on it
+   - we used the board with shoes, socks and barefoot and it is good for all three but I prefer barefoot or shoes

 ![wood board](./pictures/DSC00053.jpg)